taddison/tjaddison.com/_posts/2017-08-06-Building-better-OMS-alerts-with-function-apps.md

 - Determine if we're in a warning or critical state
 - Extract the name of the computer alerting
 - Build a message with the computer name and some simple metrics
-- Send the message to slack
+- Send the message to Slack

 The full text of the function (assuming the default input name of req) is below.
 Note this excludes the class definitions above, which would normally go at the bottom of the file.